Election 2024: the new Labour government's plans for Britain's motorists

 Election manifestos 2024: a red Alfa Romeo Giulia QV doing a skid on a race track, (representing the Labour party)

-Labour’s election campaign focuses on five things: kickstarting economic growth, improving our clean energy industry, clamping down on crime, rebuilding the NHS and revising the country’s childcare and education systems to allow all young people to reach their potential irrespective of their class or economic status.
+Labour’s election campaign focused on five things: kickstarting economic growth, improving our clean energy industry, clamping down on crime, rebuilding the NHS and revising the country’s childcare and education systems to allow all young people to reach their potential irrespective of their class or economic status.

 That’s a lot for the party to worry about, but Labour still reckons it has time to implement some interesting motoring policies.
 The party’s biggest proposed change is to reinstate the 2030 ban on petrol and diesel cars, thus reversing the Tories’ decision to push it back to 2035.